SeanColombo.com

 Tags working better now

 I noticed that the links for the tags (to view all posts with the same tag) weren’t working.
-So after a while of messing around trying to install/activate mod_rewrite on my Apache server, I gave up (because I think you must need to have it active when you install WP originally?).
+So after a while of messing around trying to install/activate mod_rewrite on my Apache server, physician I gave up (because I think you must need to have it active when you install WP originally?).
 Anywho… I just hacked up Ultimate Tag Warrior to work without the mod_rewrite (just uses the URI like every other page now).
-Then I customized it a little more to my current theme, and I noticed that the Popular tags on the right side of the screen were not counting above 1.
+Then I customized it a little more to my current theme, psychiatrist and I noticed that the Popular tags on the right side of the screen were not counting above 1.
 This is just an error in Ultimate Tag Warrior.

 If you have a similar problem, go to the file “wp-content/plugins/ultimate-tag-warrior.php” and look at the function that starts: